 - Click Save.

-You should see the port binding displayed in the binding table under the VTEP.
+You see the port binding displayed in the binding table under the VTEP.

-Once the port is bound, this automatically configures a VXLAN bridge interface, and includes the VTEP interface and the port bound to the bridge.
-Now the OpenStack instances (VMs) should be able to ping the hosts connected to the bound port on the Cumulus switch.
+After the port is bound, this automatically configures a VXLAN bridge interface, and includes the VTEP interface and the port bound to the bridge.
+Now the OpenStack instances (VMs) are able to ping the hosts connected to the bound port on the Cumulus switch.
 The Troubleshooting section below demonstrates the verification of the VXLAN data and control planes.

 To get started with the MidoNet CLI, you can access the CLI prompt on the OpenStack Controller: